 Desktop/laptop users can click on the images to enlarge them.

-1. The first thing you need to do is download and install Google Earth Pro.
-Google Earth Pro was the paid version of Google Earth (it used to cost $400 a year), but it’s free now.
-It includes tools not available on basic Google Earth, the most relevant being a measuring tool that allows you to measure the area of a polygon.
-You can download it at: https://www.google.com/earth/versions/
+It includes tools that weren’t available on basic Google Earth, the most relevant tool being a measuring tool that allows you to measure the area of a polygon.

-2. Once you’ve installed Google Earth Pro, open it.
+Once you’ve installed Google Earth Pro, open it.
 You’ll see an image of the Earth along with various menus and tools around the edge of the screen:

 The 3D Buildings option is located under the “Layers” menu on the bottom of the right side of your screen:

-4. At the top left of the screen, you’ll see a search field.
+At the top left of the screen, you’ll see a search field.
 Enter the address of the building you want to measure in the search field and click on “Search”:

 This will put a pin on the location and the image field will zoom to the location and center itself on the pin so that you can see your roof: